ihat/mapredus/README.md

     if a reducer starts working on a key after all maps have finished then when it is done the work on that key is finished forerver

-    this would imply a job finishes when all map tasks have finished and all reduce tasks that start after the map tasks have finished
+    this would imply a process finishes when all map tasks have finished and all reduce tasks that start after the map tasks have finished

     if a reducer started before all map tasks were finished, then